Director for Population Sciences John P. Pierce

 Director for Population Sciences

-Distinguished Professor of Family and Preventive Medicine
+Distinguished Professor of Family Medicine and Public Health

 John P. Pierce, PhD, was the first to document the role of statewide tobacco control programs in changing social norms and reducing smoking behavior.
 He demonstrated that the California campaign was associated with a major reduction in lung cancer.
 His 1992 Journal of the American Medical Association (JAMA) paper on secondhand smoke exposure led to the first statewide law requiring smoke-free workplaces in California.
 In 1991, his was one of three papers in JAMA exposing the role of the Joe Camel advertising campaign in encouraging teens to smoke.
 Over the next decade, he introduced new measures of smoking initiation and receptivity to marketing and demonstrated the role of marketing in teen smoking.
 His research has been cited as a major reason for the marketing restrictions in the 1998 Master Settlement Agreement between the state Attorney’s General and the Tobacco Industry.